1. Can you alter your drawing to be like my car?

 Another question from smartphones when my introduction page has been missed.

-I usually supply a set of 3 laser prints of the following sizes:
+I usually supply a set of 3 different sized laser prints.
+The set includes:

 3.Why is there not an online order form?